jluk/paastb/mywebappshowsinternalservererror.md

 # My web application shows Internal Server Error or Service Unavailable (50x)

 ## **Recommended steps**
-These errors are treated as application errors.
-Troubleshoot them just like any on premise hosted application.
+These errors are treated as application errors, so you should troubleshoot them like any on premise hosted application.

 1. Remote into the instances and check if you can access the web application locally <br> This will narrow down know instance encounters the application issue.
 It could be some instances or all the instances.